matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * Turn right on greenway path and descend a few stairs on left to arrive at Forest Hill MUNI Metro Station on Laguna Honda Blvd. where section ends.

 Restroom Detour from Grandview Park
-* At bottom of stairs, turn right on first sidewalk you come to (14th Avenue).
-* Turn left on Ortega St.
+* Walk south along 14th Avenue and turn left on Ortega St.
 * Turn right on 9th Ave.
 * Note: J.P.
 Murphy Playground (restrooms, water) on 9th before Pacheco.
 * Turn right on Pacheco St.